AP Transformation: 5 Ways to Lead Change in Accounts Payable

 3. Garner excitement for new technology:

-• Position it as a blast so it’s not viewed as a doomsday.
-Project kick-off, implementation, training, and launch should build up to an official celebration of transformation.
+• Position the project positively Frame it as an opportunity, not a disruption.
+Project kickoff, implementation, training, and launch should build up to an official celebration of transformation.

-• Make a compelling case for new technology – it makes their lives easier and reduces frustration.
-Automation improves workflow, reduces administrative time waste, and allows them to focus on their primary job function rather than spending time chasing around approvers and missing information.
+• Make a compelling case for new technology—it makes employees’ work easier and reduces frustration.
+Automation improves workflow, reduces administrative waste, and allows employees to focus on their primary responsibilities rather than chasing approvers and missing information.

-• Articulate the professional benefits they can realise.
-If you’ve properly expressed how the change can benefit them, articulate how those benefits could translate into new skills, promotions, pay increases, bonuses when KPIs are met (or exceeded), and new strategic opportunities for the future.
+• Articulate the professional benefits they can realize If you’ve clearly expressed how the change benefits them, explain how those benefits could translate into new skills, promotions, pay increases, bonuses when KPIs are met (or exceeded), and new strategic opportunities for the future.

 4. Provide adequate training and show people how to embrace the shift: